Manchester Metropolitan University: Finances

 In the financial year ending 31 July 2021, the university had a total income of £369m.

+The total remuneration of the vice-chancellor in 2024/2025 was £387,000, which was reported to be 7.4 times higher than the median pay for a full-time member of staff at the university.

 Academic profile

 Rankings

 The university is the fifth most popular university by enrolment in the UK (2023/2024 data).

 Manchester Metropolitan University is recognised for its research excellence, with 30% of its research rated world-leading in the 2021 Research Excellence Framework.
 Its Business School holds triple accreditation, including EQUIS, AMBA, and AACSB, placing it among a select group of global business schools.
 The university maintains a strong commitment to inclusion and diversity.

 Research

 30% of Manchester Met's overall research has been rated at the highest 'world leading' (4*) level and 90% of its research impact is rated 'world leading' (4*) or 'internationally excellent', (3*) across more than 740 academics.

 The university has fourteen research centres: